jnsknn/ping-pong/README.md

 The player can control the paddle with arrow keys.
 Arrow left for moving the paddle to left and arrow right for moving the paddle to right.

+# v2.1.0-beta
+- introducing new high scores feature
+    - scores can now be saved if the player gets enough points to make it to the top 10
+    - top 10 high scores can be viewed by choosing High Scores under Game menu

 # v2.0.0
 - smoother sprites for the ball and the paddle
 - changed controls to arrow keys only